 For many, getting a new home for yourself is a dream come true.
 However, throughout this hectic process, you may encounter various terms that will seem like random words jumbled up to sound smart.
 For instance, you may find terms like Assessed value and Market value difficult to understand.
 But they are essential coordinates for anybody who plans to invest in a property.
 Now, what are they?
 Why are they important?
-Keep reading to know more about Assessed value Vs. Market value and how they affect your financial status
+Learn more about Assessed value vs Market value and how they affect your financial status

 What Is The Assessed Value?